Best VRAM Cheat Sheet for Local LLMs: Every Model, Every Quant

 When you run an LLM, the entire model needs to be accessible for inference.
 Unlike gaming where textures can be streamed in and out, language models perform calculations across billions of parameters simultaneously.
 If those parameters don’t fit in VRAM, you’re stuck.

 The math is straightforward: a model’s parameter count directly determines its base memory footprint.
 A 7 billion parameter model in FP16 (16-bit) precision uses approximately 14GB of VRAM.
 Double the parameters, double the VRAM.
-This is the memory wall—no amount of clever optimization can eliminate it entirely.
+This is the memory wall, and no amount of clever optimization can eliminate it entirely.

 Why System RAM and CPU Don’t Save You